ianstormtaylor/slate/docs/libraries/slate-react/hooks.md

 Similar to `useSlateSelection` but uses redux style selectors to prevent rerendering on every keystroke.

+Returns a subset of the full selection value based on the `selector`.

-Bear in mind rerendering can only prevented if the returned value is a value type or for reference types (e.g. objects and arrays) add a custom equality function.
+Bear in mind rerendering can only prevented if the returned value is a value type or for reference types (e.g. objects and arrays) add a custom equality function for the `equalityFn` argument.

 Example: